devkyt/my-friend-jenkins/README.md

 - Save.
 If you didn't mess up, folder with your Pipelines should appear on Dashboard <br>
 <img src='./img/multibranch/09.png' width=70% style="margin: 17px">

-# Environment
+## Environment
-## Add global env variables
+### Add global env variables
 From Jenkins Dashboard go to the Manage Jenkins an then to the System.
-Scroll down to Global Properties.
+Scroll down to the Global Properties.
 Check the Environment Variables box.
 Add key and value for env and save.
 Now you can use your env variable in all Pipelines like this:
 ```groovy
 pipeline {